stoykostanchev/golang-protobuf/README.md

 Used is a channel for jokes, that gets filled by a goroutine, and consumed on-demand when a request comes

-The jokes are stored on the file system (this folder, in a filed called `jokes.cache`)by the main thread for the initial fetch, and by the goroutine that fetches regularly thereafter
+The jokes are stored on the file system (this folder, in `temp/jokes.cache`)by the main thread for the initial fetch, and by the goroutine that fetches regularly thereafter

 The server also keeps an in-memory representation of the available jokes, so that requsts are just a bit faster